temporalio/documentation/docs/application-development/observability.md

 ### Upsert custom search attributes

-Upsert Search Attributes is used to add or update Search Attributes from within Workflow code.
+You can upsert Search Attributes to add or update Search Attributes from within Workflow code.

 <Tabs
 defaultValue="go"